huggingface/blog/amused.md

 - Inference efficiency
 - Smaller size, enabling on-device applications
 - Task transfer without requiring expensive fine-tuning
 - Advantages of well-established components from the language modeling world

+_(Note that the original work on MUSE is close-sourced)_

 For a detailed description of the quantitative evaluation of aMUSEd, refer to the technical report.